kolypto/py-good/README.rst

 -  ``expected``: Expected value: info about the value the validator was expecting.

-   If validator does not specify it -- the name of the validator is used.
+   If validator does not specify it – the name of the validator is used.
 -  ``provided``: Provided value: info about the value that was actually supplied by the user

-   If validator does not specify it -- the input value is typecasted to string and stored here.
+   If validator does not specify it – the input value is typecasted to string and stored here.
 -  ``path``: Path to the error value.

-   E.g. if an invalid value was encountered at ['a'].b[1], then path=['a', 'b', 1].
+   E.g. if an invalid value was encountered at [‘a’].b[1], then path=[‘a’, ‘b’, 1].
 -  ``validator``: The validator that has failed: a schema item
 -  ``**info``: Custom values that might be provided by the validator.
 No built-in validator uses this.